scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/scale-up-cluster.rst

    .. include:: /rst_include/scylla-commands-stop-index.rst

 #.
 Add cores
 #.
-Run ``scylla_setup`` to set Scylla to the new HW configuration.
+Run ``scylla_setup`` to set ScyllaDB to the new HW configuration.
 #.
 Start the service

    .. include:: /rst_include/scylla-commands-start-index.rst

-.. note:: Updating the number of cores will cause Scylla to reshard the SSTables to match the new core number.
+.. note:: Updating the number of cores will cause ScyllaDB to reshard the SSTables to match the new core number.
 This is done by compacting all of the data on disk at startup.